 Security Considerations

 Certificate private keys and certificate content are never exposed through the API for security reasons.
-The certificate
+The certificate, key, and intermediate_certificate fields are always null in API responses.

 Use Cases